Waste and Recycling

-Many waste products can be delivered free of charge to the Waste Transfer Station.
-The station accepts general and green waste material.
+Many waste products can be delivered free of charge to the Waste Transfer Station, including:

 NAWMA manages kerbside waste, recycling and garden and food organics collection services for about 115,000 properties throughout the Gawler, Playford, Salisbury and Barossa Council areas.
 Almost 300,000 individual bins require delivery, registration, regular emptying, maintenance and replacement.

 240 litre yellow lid recyclables bin; and

 240 litre green lid bin for garden and food organics.

 NAWMA residents can purchase a brand new 240 litre bin for garden organics from us for just $56 pick up or for $65 we will deliver.
 Phone 08 8259 2100 or visit the NAWMA website for more details.